Transgender prisoner management: urgent case review correspondence

 Letters relating to the Scottish Prison Service’s review into the case of Isla Bryson.

-To: Keith Brown, Cabinet Secretary for Justice and Veterans
+From: Cabinet Secretary for Justice and Veterans, Keith Brown MSP

-- at no time during this period were any women in SPS care at risk of harm as a consequence of the management of the individual and
+- at no time during this period was any women in SPS care at risk of harm as a consequence of the management of the indivdual

 - SPS policy was followed during each decision making process and risk assessment